More about cine

 - As most cine does not have a soundtrack we can, if you wish, dub background music onto the final video.
 We do not attempt to match the music to the action

-- Your video comes in a plastic presentation case titled Cine Memories.
+- Your DVD is supplied in a plastic presentation case titled Cine Memories.
 If you wish we can supply a customised case insert with a message or title of your choice.
 Cost from £5.00

 - We can supply copies of your cine transfer for you to give to members of your family.
 The more copies you have, the cheaper it is.
 Please ring for a quote.

 If posting to us, please ensure you package your cine securely and send by recorded delivery.
 Please, please, please remember to enclose your name and address.
-Your cine and your videos are returned to you by recorded delivery with postage at cost.
+Your cine and your DVDs or memory sticks are returned to you by recorded delivery with postage at cost.
 You are welcome to deliver your cine personally but please ring first to save a wasted journey.
 (We can arrange local collection and delivery - please ask)